zalando-stups/documentation/components/senza.rst

     $ senza inst mystack 1          # only list instances for "mystack" version "1"
     $ senza inst "suite-.*" 1       # list instances starting with "suite" and with version "1"
     $ senza inst ".*" 42            # list all instances  with version "42"
-    $ senza inst mystack ".*-test"  # list all instances for "mystack" with version ending in "-test"
+    $ senza inst mystack ".*test"  # list all instances for "mystack" with version ending in "test"

 Traffic can be routed via Route53 DNS to your new stack: